ProspectMatch/wp-swarm/README.md

 ## 📜 Deployment Script

-The `/scripts/createPrivateSiteFromTemplate.sh` script should be run on your Docker Swarm manager to:
+The `/scripts/createPrivateSiteFromTemplate.sh` script should be copied and run on your Docker Swarm manager to:

 - Clone this template
 - Customize values for a new WordPress site